dynamsoft-docs/barcode-reader-docs-js/programming/javascript/user-guide/barcode-scanner-customization.md

 ### Component for video decoding

-Here’s how to quickly set up a video barcode scanner using the `BarcodeScanner` class:
+Here's how to quickly set up a video barcode scanner using the `BarcodeScanner` class:

 ```ts
     const config = {